Linda-Ikechukwu/Personal-Site/src/blog/posts/writing-accessible-html/writing-accessible-html.md

 featured: "./accessible-html.png"
 description: "The accessibility stats of most websites can be greatly improved by making few changes to the HTML.
 Find out how!"
 tags: ["HTML"]
-keywords: "HTML Accessible Elements, Web Accessibility, Empty Image Alt "
+keywords: "HTML Accessible Elements, Web Accessibility, Empty Image Alt, Semantic Elements "
 ---

 Over the weekend, I decided to take out some time to look at my website’s accessibility, performance and SEO stats and fix some of the issues.